 - Pay more attention to the activity itself, as opposed to an anticipated result.

 - Continue being flexible, understanding the older adult may all of a sudden decide to change course.

 Most importantly, focus on the high-quality time you’re spending together with a senior loved one.
 If a specific activity is not of great interest to the senior now, simply enjoy a conversation and reminiscing together, and try the activity again at another time.

-The professional dementia care team at Hearts at Home In-Home Care is extensively trained and experienced in imaginative, effective approaches to helping older adults remain active and engaged in the world around them, and we’re always readily available to present helpful resources, tips, and the in-home care that families trust.
+The team at Hearts at Home In-Home Care, providers of Alzheimer’s care in Overland Park, KS and the surrounding areas, is extensively trained and experienced in imaginative, effective approaches to helping older adults remain active and engaged in the world around them, and we’re always readily available to present helpful resources, tips, and the in-home care that families trust.